DeLachs/clock-ontop/README.md

-A clock that sits above every Window, for Users that have only a Clock at their main screen and play Games.
+A clock that sits above every window, for users that have only a clock at their main screen and play Games.